 As you grow, your close friends and family members may feel uncomfortable and start reacting negatively.
-In the book / full summary, we explain how to handle such relationship challenges as you cope with your own fears.
+In our full 14-page summary, you can learn more about how to handle such relationship challenges as you cope with your own fears.

 Making “No-Lose Decisions”

 Most of us are afraid of making the “wrong” decisions; we spend loads of time trying to figure out if each option is right or wrong, then revisit our decisions over and over again.
 Jeffers explains how you can make “no-lose decisions” to leverage opportunities no matter which path you take.